LocationMind/GeoDataCompare/Readme.md

 If you want more information about data, quality criteria or how to use the DashBoard, you can refer to the [user documentation](./Documentation/user-doc.md).

-If you want to modify a process or the DashBoard (especially to add more criteria), please refer to the [developer documentation](./Documentation/dev-doc.md)
+If you want to modify a process or the DashBoard (especially to add more criteria or other themes), please refer to the [developer documentation](./Documentation/dev-doc.md)

 # Install